10/10 — A Sanity Prescription

 Ten minutes in the morning and ten minutes in the evening.
 This is a sanity prescription.
 10 minutes talking to yourself, journaling your thoughts, praying or pondering before you get on with the busyness of your day.

-Works well in your marriage too.
+Works well in your partnerships and marriage too.
 10 minutes of face-to-face conversation at (say) 7 am and 10 pm.
 In the morning, sharing your emotional geography as you anticipate your day.
 And in the evening, catching up your partner on your thoughts and experiences for the hours in between.
 Researchers tell us that “great couples” have at least 20 minutes of conversational intimacy every day.
 And in a month, you have enjoyed 4200 minutes (7 hours) of intimacy.
 More than many couples have in 5 years.

 By the way, doing 20/20 is usually way too much.
 Keep it brief and important.